vvjn/GAFramework.jl/README.md

 ## Implementing a GA for a specific problem

-To create a GA for a specific problem, we need to create concrete sub-types of the abstract types `GAModel` and `GACreature`, and then create relevant functions for the sub-types.
+To create a GA for a specific problem, we need to create a concrete sub-type of `GAModel`, and then create relevant functions for the sub-types.

 To demonstrate this, we create a GA for optimizing a function over a box in a Coordinate space, i.e., a function `f : R^n -> R`.